emaloney/MBDataEnvironment/README.md

 ^tokenize(This $aint.no ^party())
 ```

-The expression above would result in console output similar to the following:
+The expression above would result in console output similar to:

 ```
 --> Tokens for object expression "This $aint.no ^party()":